BdF-LabSec/kpn532/README.md

 Originality Check not successful
 ```

 Checks are not successful: signature verification and originality check (with symmetric keys from NXP) are UID dependant, and are using the presented one (not from `GetVersion` answer).
-As it's altered by PN532 emulation, check fail.
+As it's altered by PN532 emulation, checks fail.

 ## Licence